 While tree roots grow in both Structural Soil and Silva Cells, the net amount of soil available to the tree is significantly different.
 The primary reason to use either of these systems is to increase available soil volume.
 100 cubic feet of Structural Soil provides only about 20 cubic feet of loam soil.
 This is due the large amount of rock (80%) in the mix required to meet the structural requirements.
 By comparison, 100 cubic feet of Silva Cells provides 92 cubic feet of soil.
 In environments where space and budgets are always limited, ability to deliver soil more efficiently creates a significant advantage for using Silva Cells.

-There are few head to head test that compare Silva Cells to Structural Soil, but enough data and anecdotal information exist to make informed conclusions.
-In the most complete study at the Bartlett Labs in North Carolina (Smiley 2006-2010), trees in a suspended pavement mock up of Silva Cells are out performing trees in Structural Soil after 3 growing seasons.
-The trees in the suspended pavement over loam soil were taller, and had broader canopies and significantly larger and greener leaves.
+There are few head-to-head tests that compare Silva Cells to Structural Soil, but enough data and anecdotal information exist to make informed conclusions.
+In the most complete study at the Bartlett Labs in North Carolina (Smiley 2006-2010), trees in a suspended pavement mock up of Silva Cells signifacntly outperformed trees in Structural Soil.
+The trees in the suspended pavement over loam soil were taller and had broader canopies and significantly larger and greener leaves.

 A 2003 study conducted at Cornell University (Bassuk 2003) concluded that trees in containers of Structural Soil were similar in growth to trees in small containers with the same net volume of loam soil that was in the Structural Soil.
 In that same study, trees in volumes of loam soils equal to the total volume of structural soil grew significantly larger than the Structural Soil trees.